 "What small businesses want the most is a level playing field where they can compete fairly," says John Arensmeyer, CEO of Small Business Majority.
 "Unless we fix the immigration system, small businesses are going to continue to operate at a disadvantage with companies that aren't following the law."

 The use of ineligible workers divides small business owners.
-Many don't want to speak openly about whether or not they hire people who don't have permission to be in the U.S. Those who do hire ineligible workers don't want to say publicly that they're breaking the law, and that they benefit from paying them less.
+Many don't want to speak openly about whether or not they hire people who don't have permission to be in the U.S. Those who do hire ineligible workers don't want to say publicly that they're breaking the law, or that they benefit from paying workers less.

 "Our members have told us that while they follow the rules - committing time and resources to the hiring process - they remain frustrated with their competition when they cut corners and don't adhere to the same rules," said Kate Bonner, manager of House legislative affairs for the National Federation of Independent Business.